 Poor practice examples include unfairly singling out a pupil or attempting to humiliate them, bullying, or belittling a pupil or discriminating against them in some way.
-Complaints are managed by the Head of School, or an allocated member of the senior leadership team and governors.
+Complaints are managed by the Headteacher, or an allocated member of the senior leadership team and governors.